tinwhiskers2/quassellog/README.md

 Edit index.php and change $sqlitedir (default is 'sqlite:/var/lib/quassel/quassel-storage.sqlite') to match your setup.

 You may get a better experience if you turn off buffered output on your web server and php for the directory you run this from.
-Note: you may need to disable deflate or gzip on your web server to disable the buffered output.
+Note: you may need to disable deflate or gzip on your web server for this directory to disable the buffered output.

 Log in using your quassel username and password